-He bragged on my cheesy mashed potatoes, they were actually half cauliflower.
-He could eat my marinara sauce with a spoon but he had no idea I blended mushrooms, onions and peppers right in the soup.
+He bragged on my cheesy mashed potatoes — they were actually half cauliflower.
+He could eat my marinara sauce with a spoon but he had no idea I blended mushrooms, onions and peppers right into it.
 I snuck fruits and vegetables into anything I possibly could.
-If he noticed he never said anything but it lead me to think I was quite clever.
+If he noticed, he never said anything but it lead me to think I was quite clever.

 Fortunately, over time he started to venture out and eat lots of things he never would have considered before.
 Now, there isn’t really anything he won’t eat!

 While I was making this easy creamy potato soup — which is actually loaded with leeks, onions, garlic and carrots — I was thinking about those first few years we lived together and how I had to sneak all those things in our meals and realized I didn’t have to hide it from him that this soup was actually loaded with veggies … but for old time’s sake I decided to anyway. 🙂

 The ingredients list for this homemade potato soup is short and simple:

 - Olive oil